shamim1258/Shamim/Technology/Python/DataTypes/notes.md

     print = lambda x : 'hello ' + x, x
     print('world') # this will overwrite the print function in local scope but outside this scope the print function will as default functionality
 ^
+-  We can use `nonlocal` similar like `global` to refer to nonlocal variable which will search variable from inner most in the only local scope and will not search in global scope.

 **Global :**
 -  Global scope is the module scope.